-Joe Biden Administration Is Hitting ‘War Drums’ As It Targets Syria, Commentator Says
+Joe Biden Administration Is Hitting 'War Drums' As It Targets Syria, Commentator Says

 In another tweet, Posobiec claimed that the end goal is implementing regime change.

-The claims came after Isreal’s i24 News reported that a Syrian state news agency cited sources on the ground who spotted a large United States military convoy entering the northeastern region of the country on Thursday — the day after Biden was sworn in as president.
 According to the Israeli television channel, the convoy included approximately 40 armored vehicles and trucks with the support of helicopters.
-The convoy was reportedly transporting logistical equipment and arms from Iraq to Syria.
+The group was reportedly transporting logistical equipment and arms from Iraq to Syria.
 Local media allegedly claimed that such transfers are not out of the ordinary.

 As reported by Newsweek, Syria sent a message to Biden on Wednesday during a virtual session of the United Nations Security Council through Bashar al-Jaafari, the Syrian permanent representative to the U.N.